Original air date: 11/19/2000

-Lisa's crush on an environmentalist (voiced by Joshua Jackson, who was on Dawson's Creek at the time) leads her to camp out on Springfield's tallest tree in protest over plans to have it felled.
+Lisa's crush on an environmentalist (voiced by Joshua Jackson) leads her to camp out on Springfield's tallest tree in protest over plans to have it felled.
 Meanwhile, Bart gets a job as a menu delivery boy for a Thai restaurant so he can raise money for a new video game system.

 "Lisa the Tree Hugger" contains examples of:

 - Artistic License Physics: The giant tree with Lisa's head doesn't seem to stop at all in its path throughout the country.
 It even defies several improbable physics just so it keeps sliding on.